idekerlab/cdapsutil/README.rst

 .. warning::

-    This code is in alpha state and will change
+    cdapsutil is experimental and may contain errors and interfaces may change

 Dependencies
 -------------